harvard-lil/perma-payments/README.md

 originate from Perma.cc, and for extra protection, all transmitted data is encrypted.

-After processing the POST, Perma Payments delivers the user at a page with a hidden form containing all the information required to communicate with CyberSource Secure Acceptance Web/Mobile, a payment management platform (see templates/redirect.html).
-Again, no PII or otherwise sensitive information is included; however, the data is signed as per CyberSource requirements.
-If the user has Javascript enabled, the form auto-submits, "redirecting" the user to the CyberSource checkout page.
-If the form fails to auto-submit for any reason, the user is presented with a link they can click, to the same effect.
+After processing the POST, Perma Payments routes the user to the configured payment provider's checkout experience:

+- **Stripe**: Redirects to Stripe Checkout, a hosted payment page
+- **CyberSource REST**: Renders an embedded Flex Microform for card entry
+- **CyberSource Legacy**: Auto-submits a signed form to CyberSource's hosted page

-The user enters their payment information and finalizes the transaction using CyberSource's systems: payment information never touches Perma Payments or Perma.cc.
+The user enters their payment information and finalizes the transaction using the provider's systems: payment information never touches Perma Payments or Perma.cc.

-When the transaction is complete, the user is redirected to their Perma.cc settings page (via a setting in the CyberSource Secure Acceptance Web/Mobile profile), and Perma Payments is informed of the result of the transaction (see views.cybersource_callback).
+When the transaction is complete, the user is redirected to their Perma.cc settings page, and Perma Payments is informed of the result via callback/webhook.

 ### Updating Information

 If a subscribed registrar wishes to update their billing information, they visit their Perma.cc settings page and initiate a request.
-Just as with their original subscription request, a POST of encrypted, non-sensitive data is sent to Perma Payments (see views.update), and the user is delivered at a page with a self-submitting form that "redirects" them to CyberSource Secure Acceptance Web/Mobile, where they may update their billing information.
-Perma
-Payments informed of the result of the transaction (see views.cybersource_callback).
+The update flow varies by provider:

+- **Stripe**: Uses Stripe's Billing Portal for self-service payment updates
+- **CyberSource REST/Legacy**: Renders a payment form to update card details

 ### Cancelling

-CyberSource Secure Acceptance Web/Mobile does not provide a programmatic way to cancel a subscription.

 Subscribed users may indicate they wish to cancel by visiting their Perma.cc settings page.
+The cancellation process depends on the provider:

+- **Stripe/CyberSource REST**: Cancellation is processed automatically via API.
+  Staff receive an informational email confirming the cancellation.
+- **CyberSource Legacy**: Does not support programmatic cancellation.
+Staff are notified immediately and must manually cancel in the Business Center.

-Just as with their original subscription request, a POST of encrypted, non-sensitive data is sent to Perma Payments.
-Perma Payments records the request and informs Perma.cc staff.
-Staff are notified of the request immediately, and are additionally sent a daily report of all pending cancellation requests, to ensure no requests go astray.
+For providers requiring manual cancellation, staff are sent a daily report of all pending cancellation requests to ensure no requests go astray.

-Staff may then cancel the subscription in the CyberSource Business Center, following the instructions in the notification email sent by Perma Payments.

 ### Subscription Statuses